box/developer.box.com/guides/embed/box-embed.md

 ## Cloud game

-The cloud game is a widget created to prevent clickjacking.
+The cloud game is a widget created to prevent [clickjacking][cloud-game].
 It's shown for embedded sites that aren’t partner integrations.
 In cloud game, user must drag a cloud to the correct location before an interaction is allowed.
 It makes clickjacking difficult, as the